OmerEliyahu/LikesAPIBackend/README.md

 Python manage.py runserver
 To flush the DB and get new photos run: python manage.py migrate api zero And :python mange.py migrate
+To run the tests: python manage.py test api